How IAM Users Change Their Own Password

 To use the console to change your own password as an IAM user

 Type your account sign-in URL into your browser's address bar.
 Then use your IAM user name and password to sign in to the console.
-The URL looks like this, if you use the global sign-in endpoint:Copy to clipboard
+The URL looks like this, if you use the global sign-in endpoint:Copy

 To get the URL for your sign-in page, contact your administrator.